-At the end of April, 2011, I interviewed Tweet Sering, author of Astigirl: A Grown Girl Living on her Own Terms, which is available at Powerbooks in Greenbelt 4.
+At the end of April, 2011, I interviewed Tweet Sering, author of Astigirl: A Grown Girl Living on her Own Terms.
 The word astig (meaning “confident” or “go-getting”) is a colloquial Tagalog term coined from tigas, meaning “tough,” “resolute,” “having a moral backbone.”
 Astigirl is an elegantly written, thoughtful, often funny memoir which grew out of Tweet’s blog.
 She is also the author of a novel, Wander Girl, a weekly columnist for the Philippine Star, a writing coach/teacher and a filmmaker.
-She is currently working on another book.
-Her websites are http://astigirl.blogspot.com and http://www.dothewritething.ph.
-For a write-up on Tweet’s recent talk at Bo’s Coffee, go to http://sexandsensibilities.com/2011/05/10/sassy-girls-and-astigirls-unite-for-a-night-to-remember.
+She is currently working on another book and two websites, (Link) and (link).

 Among the topics in Astigirl are Tweet’s relationship to her writing, the break-up of her only codependent romantic relationship and her decision, when she was in her thirties, to move back to her parents’ house temporarily—paradoxically allowing her to be more independent.
 Her sense of herself as an individual was central in all of these.
 I began the interview by mentioning the film The Dead Poets Society as a teaching tool.
 I had used it in Korea to teach my students about individualism, and Tweet is using it in Manila for her journal writing class.

 I don’t think individualism begins and ends with the individual.
 If that’s all it is, then you’re only doing something for yourself.
 When you do what you love, it begins with you so it can overflow to others, so you can actually contribute more effectively wherever you are.